 AI, however, has been around for a long time already.
 In fact, the very first, basic forms of artificial intelligence were created back in the 1930’s.
 Sure, applications of the technology in HR have only been around for several years, but AI as such is anything but a temporary phenomenon.

 In the recruitment technology landscape, AI has been strengthening its position for a few years now.
-2018 already showed us that, in one form or another, AI is becoming a must-have in the recruiter’s toolbox.
+The recent past already showed us that, in one form or another, AI is becoming a must-have in the recruiter’s toolbox.

 Think of the application of artificial intelligence in pre-employment assessments, conversational chatbots, or video interviewing tools for instance.